 Grain is also sampled on delivery to domestic users such as stock feed manufacturers, maltsters, feedlots, and oilseed and oat processors for human consumption.

 Grain samples are freighted overnight directly to the contract analytical laboratory.
-If necessary, the laboratory then forwards samples to a second laboratory for additional analysis.

 All grain samples are subjected to a multi-residue chemical screen covering a range of pesticides and environmental contaminants.
-According to agreed industry sampling rates, a percentage of samples are also randomly subjected for additional herbicide, phosphine and heavy metal screening.
+According to agreed industry sampling rates, a percentage of samples are also randomly subjected to additional herbicide, phosphine and heavy metal screening.

 List of chemical screens used on grain samples